rsunde/rsunde.github.io/backgroundqueues.md

 ```

 This is suppsedly the only way to return data, unless you poll the database or another service for some kind of change.

+#### Conclusion
+Good for fire and forget stuff, the parameters that goes into the task cant just be stored in the database without serializing, which can cause all kinds of issues, imagine very complex parameters.

 ### Brighter